langchain-ai/langgraph/docs/docs/cloud/deployment/self_hosted.md

 # How to Self-Host LangGraph Cloud API

+!!! warning "Enterprise License Required"
+    Self-hosting LangGraph Cloud API requires a license key.
+Please contact sales@langchain.dev for more details.

 LangGraph Cloud APIs can be self-hosted with a valid LangGraph Cloud license key.
-Self-hosted deployments are built with Docker and Helm.
-Ensure that both the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) and [Helm client](https://github.com/helm/helm?tab=readme-ov-file#install) are installed.
+Self-hosted deployments are built with Docker and deployed with Helm (on Kubernetes) or with Docker Compose.
+Ensure that the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) is installed.

 ## Build Image